JKChang2015/semantic_dev_tech_test/README.md

 This GitHub Repository has:

  *  An OWL file with an ontology/KnowledgeBase of wines (src/resources/wine.owl)
+ *  A script for loading OWL files into a customised Neo4j database.
- *  A `.travis.yml` file that launches a containerised Neo4j DataBase with a representation of the ontology/knowledgeBase
+ *  A `.travis.yml` file that launches a containerised Neo4j DataBase and loads the OWL file into it.

 ### Excercise 1: